 At AmCork, we work hard to bring a product that in beneficial and does less harm than good for both the indoor and outdoor environments.
 We pride ourselves in leading the battle cry and being able to offer a solution when our hearts break over studies such as this.

-Cork is a clean material.
+Cork is a clean material that improves indoor environmental quality.
 It is naturally resistant to allergens and can help create a hypo-allergenic environment whenever installed.
 It is ideal in healthcare environments and provides the same benefits when installed in your home or office.
 Don’t think of a cold and sterile material when you hear the words "healthcare environment."
 No, cork is warm, comforting, and inviting, like a good hug.
 It literally cushions your steps when installed as a flooring material.
 It is also used as acoustic and natural insulation.
 This can be achieved by installing cork wall or ceiling tiles, or as natural insulation in walls or as an underlayment when paired with other materials.

 Furthermore, cork continues to outshine all other interior materials with regard to its environmental aspect.
 Just as it is good for interior environments wherever installed, it is also good for Mother Earth.
 Cork improves its carbon footprint rather than causing more harm to the environment.
 It is a naturally renewable resource that is harvested by hand without harming or cutting down the tree.
 In fact, cork can be harvested approximately 25 times over a 250 year lifespan of each tree.
 Cork forests also protect numerous endangered species in the Mediterranean region, which, without cork forests, would perish.